Fort Lauderdale–Hollywood International Airport

-Airport in the Miami metropolitan area, Florida, U.S.
+Airport in Fort Lauderdale, Florida, U.S.

-Fort Lauderdale–Hollywood International Airport (Note: Also known as Fort Lauderdale Airport, and historically as Merle Fogg Field and Broward County International Airport.) is a major public airport located in Broward County, Florida, United States, roughly 3 mi southwest of downtown Fort Lauderdale and 21 mi north of Miami.
-The second busiest of the Miami metropolitan area's commercial airports, it is located off Interstate 595, Interstate 95, U.S. Route 1, Florida State Road A1A, and Florida State Road 5, and is bounded by the cities of Fort Lauderdale, Hollywood, and Dania Beach.
+Fort Lauderdale–Hollywood International Airport (Note: Also known as Fort Lauderdale Airport, and historically as Merle Fogg Field and Broward County International Airport.) is a major public airport located in unincorporated Broward County, Florida, United States, roughly 3 mi southwest of downtown Fort Lauderdale and 21 mi north of Miami.
+The second busiest of the Miami metropolitan area's commercial airports, it is located off I-595, I-95, Highway 1, SR A1A, and SR 5, and is bounded by the cities of Fort Lauderdale, Hollywood, and Dania Beach.

 With over 700 daily flights to 135 domestic and international destinations, the airport has become an intercontinental gateway since the late 1990s, although Miami International Airport still handles most long-haul flights in and out of South Florida.
-It serves as a primary airport for the Fort Lauderdale, Pompano Beach, Coral Springs, and Boca Raton areas, and a secondary airport for parts of Miami and areas north of Boca Raton.
-The airport is a base for Allegiant Air and JetBlue, as well as for Spirit Airlines, which has its corporate headquarters located in nearby Dania Beach.
+It serves as a primary airport for the Fort Lauderdale and Hollywood areas, and a secondary airport for parts of Miami and areas north of West Palm Beach.
+The airport is a base for Allegiant Air and JetBlue.
 It is also the primary South Florida airport for Southwest Airlines.
+Spirit Airlines had its primary hub at FLL prior to May 2026, when the airline ceased operations.

 The airport is classified by the Federal Aviation Administration (FAA) as a "major hub" facility serving commercial air traffic.

 History

 1926–1959

 World War I aviator Merle Fogg purchased an abandoned nine-hole golf course that was destroyed in the 1926 Miami hurricane for $1,200 (about $22,000 in 2025) in 1928.
 On May 1, 1929, the airport officially opened as Merle Fogg Field, with two criss-cross unpaved runways.
 At the start of World War II, it was commissioned by the United States Navy and renamed Naval Air Station Fort Lauderdale.
 The runways were paved, and a control tower was built.
-The base was initially used for refitting civil airliners for military service before they were ferried across the Atlantic to Europe and North Africa.
+The base was initially used for refitting civil airliners for military service before they were ferried across the Atlantic to Europe and West Africa.
 NAS Fort Lauderdale later became a main training base for Naval Aviators and enlisted naval air crewmen flying the Grumman TBF and TBM Avenger for the U.S. Navy and U.S. Marine Corps aboard aircraft carriers and from expeditionary airfields ashore.
 NAS Fort Lauderdale was the home base for Flight 19, the five TBM Avengers that disappeared in December 1945, leading in part to the notoriety of the Bermuda Triangle.

 NAS Fort Lauderdale closed on October 1, 1946 and was transferred to county control, becoming Broward County International Airport.

-Commercial flights to Nassau began on June 2, 1953, and domestic flights began in 1958–1959: Northeast Airlines and National Airlines DC-6Bs flew nonstop to New York–Idlewild, and Northeast flew nonstop to Washington–National.
+Commercial flights began on January 2, 1953 on Mackey Air Transport to Nassau.
+Domestic flights began in 1958–1959: Northeast Airlines and National Airlines DC-6Bs flew nonstop to New York–Idlewild, and Northeast flew nonstop to Washington–National.
 In 1959, the airport opened its first permanent terminal building and assumed its current name.